HirbodJb/COMP-440-Project/README.md

 interface.
 The application also provides interfaces for all six advanced SQL queries required in Phase 2.

+## Team members

+1. Carlos Bautista
+2. Bachviet Nguyen
+3. Hirbod Jabbarnezhad

+## Individual contributions

+- **Carlos Bautista:** Developed the backend application logic, connected the MySQL database to the web application, and updated the backend as the project progressed through each phase.
+He also recorded the demonstration videos for the assignment submissions.
+- **Bachviet Nguyen:** Designed and created the MySQL database, then maintained and expanded its tables, relationships, constraints, and supporting SQL as the project requirements evolved across the phases.
+- **Hirbod Jabbarnezhad:** Developed the user interface and frontend design, aligned the application screens and interactions with the assignment requirements, and updated the frontend for each phase of the project.

+Although each member had primary areas of responsibility, the team worked collaboratively throughout every phase.
+All members supported one another, discussed challenging implementation decisions, and worked together to find and verify solutions when problems affected more than one part of the application.

 ## Features

 - Registration and login with salted password hashing